lmorchard/blog.lmorchard.com/README.md

 * Github hooks + my server to auto-build and publish
   * Maybe try setting this up on heroku?
   * Travis-CI with a cached set of file hashes to make the S3 push faster?

+* Switch to Browserify & Babel if/when I want some JS enhancements again

+* Bundle Font Awesome back into local files rather than using CDN

+* Revive the comments archiver to preserve closed Disqus threads

 * Quick gulp task to produce a new boilerplated post

 * Hack gulp-awspublish to upload many files in parallel

 * Switch from Swig to [Nunjucks](http://mozilla.github.io/nunjucks/) because it's a Mozilla project hooray

 * Add some TOC generation in JS

 * Prev / next nav links for posts?